janesmith73/product-docs/CONTRIBUTING.md

 git config core.ignorecase false
 ```

-### Node.js
+#### Node.js

 Install [Node.js](https://nodejs.org/en/about/).

-### yarn
+#### yarn

 Follow yarn's [installation instructions](https://classic.yarnpkg.com/en/docs/install) for your platform.

+After yarn is installed, you can run yarn to install all the required Node.js applications you need to run your local documentation site on your workstation.
+Docusaurus, including all of its dependencies, will be installed in this step.
-After yarn is installed, you can install Docusaurus by navigating to your cloned repository in your terminal window (or PowerShell) and running yarn:
+Navigate to your cloned repository in your terminal window (or PowerShell) and start yarn:

 ```
 yarn
 ```

+This concludes the first-time installation steps for setting up your new environment.
+However, you might need to run yarn occasionally  when new versions of your Node.js apps are released.

 ### Preview the site